zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/ChartSeriesFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.ChartSeriesFactory
-Creates series for the !:Chart{TModel}.
+Creates series for the 1.

 ## Properties